Koby Altman Doesn't Want Cavs to Take Step Back Without LeBron James

 With Love, rookie Collin Sexton and Co., Cleveland likely won't bottom out the way it did after "The Decision," when it went 19-63 in 2010-11.
 The Cavaliers will likely compete for a playoff spot in the Eastern Conference next season, but it would be stunning if they found their way back to the Finals.

-The Cavs acquired Rodney Hood, Jordan Clarkson, Larry Nance Jr. and ultimately Sexton to try to protect itself in the event James decided to leave again.
+The Cavs acquired Rodney Hood, Jordan Clarkson, Larry Nance Jr. and ultimately Sexton to try to protect themselves in the event James decided to leave again.
 Now, they will be able to find out just what they have.